-Instead of coming into a hearing practice office for your appointment, virtual hearing healthcare allows you to receive face-to-face care some follow-up services through your phone or tablet.
-This means you can speak with a hearing specialist get your hearing aids adjusted while still staying safely at home.
+Instead of coming into a hearing practice office for your appointment, virtual hearing healthcare allows you to receive face-to-face care on some follow-up services through your phone or tablet.
+This means you can speak with a hearing specialist and get your hearing aids adjusted while still staying safely at home.

 You'll benefit most from virtual hearing care if:

 As we continue to make our way through this pandemic, there's no doubt that hearing aid reprogramming and virtual care are a godsend for the many who are currently practicing social distancing and avoiding in-person appointments.
 Nevertheless, there are some aspects of in-person hearing healthcare that it can't replace.